Blog posts

 Culture, Travel

-Here’s a little bit of analysis into Beauty Queens in Colombia.
-Pageants are still a big thing.
-Women from all over the country compete tirelessly from a young age to prove that they are the most beautiful, the most talented and even the most eligible.
+Beauty pageants are still a major part of Colombian culture.
+Women from across the country compete tirelessly from a young age, striving to prove that they are the most beautiful, the most talented, and even the most eligible.

 Beauty Queens in Colombia